sawyerwatts/CardGamesPrototype/README.md

       updates, like if got disconnected and needed to replay?
     - Altho a god state object could have weird mutators causing bugs.
 Have the game state be immutable or otherwise lock down mutations to specific classes?
 This might be too much tho
+5. As a combo of previous ideas, have a `GameState` and a `ReadonlyGameState` for players (that also applies the appropriate data authorization filtering)?